-Prior to the establishment of the Agricultural College, the buildings constructed at the Harvey Agricultural College (fmr) were generally utilitarian and often to the specifications or requirements of the Army, or Public Works Department.
+Prior to the establishment of the Agricultural College, the buildings constructed at the place were generally utilitarian and often to the specifications or requirements of the Army, or Public Works Department.
 These buildings are representative of the period of time and purpose to which they were constructed.
 Although the Dining Hall and Dormitories building is a demonstrative example of the Marshall Clifton's design work, it is not a particularly rare or representative example of his style.